-There are also plenty of online English teaching jobs for native English-speaking graduates based in North America.
+There are also plenty of online English teaching jobs for fluent English-speaking graduates based in North America.
 ESL jobs can be either full-time or part-time.
 The types of ESL teaching jobs available range from preschool, elementary, middle-school and high-school, up to college and adult level English teaching positions.

 If you’re from the US or Canada, there are a wide variety of ESL teaching jobs at public middle and high schools, teaching students of varying ages and abilities who are not currently proficient in English.